 Welcome to HCRI!

-Kent State University has long been the home of innovative and impactful research in health and wellness.
+Kent State University has long been the home of innovative health and wellness research.
 The HCRI builds on this strength and brings together faculty, students, staff, and institutional partners committed to tackling some of our day's most pressing health issues.
 Launched as part of KSU's strategic roadmap, HCRI is a collective enterprise that promotes transdisciplinary research and endeavors to build connections between researchers at Kent State and other institutions.
-Preparing undergraduate and graduate student researchers is also vital to the mission of the HCRI, as they are indispensable to the success of faculty research programs and innovators in their own right.
+Engaging undergraduate and graduate student researchers is also vital to the mission of the HCRI, as they are indispensable to the success of faculty research programs and innovators in their own right.

 We hope you will consider joining HCRI and becoming part of this exciting research community.
-If you have any questions about HCRI or have questions about membership, please reach out to us.
+If you have any questions about HCRI or membership, please contact us.

 Clare L. Stacey, Ph.D.
 (Associate Professor of Sociology), Associate Director